Australia at the Winter Olympics

 Australia sent 40 competitors to compete in 10 sports at the 2006 Games in Turin.
 Their goal of winning a medal was achieved when Dale Begg-Smith won the gold in men's freestyle moguls skiing.
 Camplin claimed her second medal, a bronze in the aerials event.

-At the 2010 Games in Vancouver Australia had its most successful Winter Olympics taking home two gold and one silver medal.
+At the 2010 Games in Vancouver Australia had its most successful Winter Olympics at the time taking home two gold and one silver medal.
 Begg-Smith won a silver in the moguls, while Torah Bright and Lydia Lassila won the women's half-pipe snowboarding and aerial freestyle skiing respectively.

 At the 2014 Games, Australia sent its largest ever Winter Olympic Team, 60 athletes, to Sochi, competing in 10 sports.
 The Sochi Team included 31 female athletes making it the first Australian Olympic Team, Summer or Winter, with more female athletes than male.
 Australia again won three medals with David Morris (aerial skiing) and Torah Bright (snowboard halfpipe) winning silver and Lydia Lassila (aerial skiing) finishing with bronze.

+In 2026 at the Milano Cortina Winter Olympics, moguls Olympic Champion Jakara Anthony won her second gold medal, simultaneously making her the most successful Australian Winter Olympian, and making 2026 Australia's most successful Olympic Winter Games - along with Cooper Woods' gold medal in moguls, Josie Baff's gold medal in snowboard cross, Matt Graham's bronze medal in dual moguls, Danielle Scott's silver medal in freestyle skiing aerials, and Scotty James' silver medal in snowboarding halfpipe (the latter making him Australia's first Olympian to win three medals at the Olympic Winter Games).

-Overall Australia has won 19 Winter Olympic medals – 6 gold, 7 silver and 6 bronze.
+Overall Australia has won 25 Winter Olympic medals – 9 gold, 9 silver and 7 bronze.